Hairy Mountain Mint. Photo: Mervin Wallace

-Nadia does Outreach and Education at Lincoln University and owns Native Plants and More, a consultation business.
+Dr. Nadia Navarrete-Tindall, the Specialty Crops Director at Lincoln University in Jefferson City, MO, is an advisor to the Grow Native! program, and owns Native Plants and More, a consultation business.
 She lives in Columbia, MO and is originally from El Salvador.

 Hairy mountain mint (Pycnanthemum verticillatum var. pilosum) grows well under full sun to moderate shade.
 It’s a pollinator magnet!
 The leaves and flowers make a great tea, and the plant can be used to flavor ice cream and cheesecakes.

 8 hairy mountain mint cuttings (8 to 12 inches)

 3 cream cheese packages (8 oz.) room temperature